Bayesian Inference of the Symmetry Energy and the Neutron Skin in $^{48}$Ca and $^{208}$Pb from CREX and PREX-2: Model and method

-\emph{Model and method.}--- The nuclear properties are calculated within the widely used standard Skyrme EDF.
-Since we focus on the doubly magic \isotope[48]{Ca} and $^{208}$Pb, pairing interaction is not taken into account.
-The Skyrme EDF can then be characterized by ten parameters: the nuclear saturation density $\rho_0$, the binding energy per nucleon of symmetric nuclear matter $E_0(\rho_0)$, the incompressibility $K_0$, $E_{\mathrm{sym}}(\rho_0)$, $L$, the isoscalar effective mass $m_{s,0}^*$ and the isovector effective mass $m_{v,0}^*$ at $\rho_0$, the gradient coefficient $G_S$, the symmetry-gradient coefficient $G_{V}$, and the spin-orbit coupling constant $W_0$~\cite{Chen2010,Chen:2011ps,Kortelainen2010}.
+The nuclear properties are calculated within the widely used standard Skyrme EDF.
+Since we focus on doubly magic nuclei, pairing interaction is not taken into account.
+The Skyrme EDF can then be characterized by ten parameters: the $\rho_0$, the binding energy per nucleon of symmetric nuclear matter $E_0(\rho_0)$, the incompressibility $K_0$, $E_{\mathrm{sym}}(\rho_0)$, $L$, the isoscalar effective mass $m_{s,0}^*$ and the isovector effective mass $m_{v,0}^*$ at $\rho_0$, the gradient coefficient $G_S$, the symmetry-gradient coefficient $G_{V}$, and the spin-orbit coupling constant $W_0$~\cite{Chen2010,Chen:2011ps,Kortelainen2010}.
 Based on the Skyrme EDF, once given a parameter set

-the ground-state properties of \isotope[208]{Pb} and \isotope[48]{Ca} are calculated with the Hartree-Fock~(HF) method, and the breading mode energy is obtained from the constrained HF~(CHF) calculation.
+the ground-state properties of finite nuclei are calculated with the Hartree-Fock~(HF) method, and the breathing mode energy is obtained from the constrained HF~(CHF) calculation.

 The calibration and uncertainty quantification of the ten parameters is carried out using a Bayesian approach.
 According to Bayes' theorem, the posterior distribution of model parameters $\bm{p}$, given experimental data $\mathcal{O}^{\rm{exp} }$ for a set of observables $\mathcal{O}$, can be evaluated as